RP8844/sqlalchemy-challenge/README.md

 Min, average & max temperatures for the range beginning with the provided start - end date range

 It consists of:
--A SQLite database (Resources/Hawaii.sqlite)
+- A SQLite database (Resources/Hawaii.sqlite)
--A Flask app (sqlalchemy-challenge/app.py).
+- A Flask app (sqlalchemy-challenge/app.py).

 # Resources
 1. Modules 10: In Class Activities